Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 "FramedSource::doGetNextFrame()",

-that is implemented by each 'source' module.
+that is implemented by each 'source' object.

 arranging for an 'after getting' function to be called